-Considerations for Snapshot Standby on Shared Exadata Infrastructure
+Considerations for Snapshot Standby on Oracle Autonomous Database Serverless

-When implementing this solution, consider the following when enabling Snapshot Standby in a Shared Infrastructure Database.
+When implementing this solution, consider the following when enabling Snapshot Standby on an Oracle Autonomous Database Serverless database.

-- Time limit for snapshot standby in Shared Infrastructure
+- Time limit for snapshot standby in a serverless infrastructure

-When a snapshot standby in Shared Exadata Infrastructure is not reconnected within 48 hours, the snapshot standby automatically reconnects to the source database.
+When a snapshot standby in Oracle Autonomous Database Serverless is not reconnected within 48 hours, the snapshot standby automatically reconnects to the source database.